dotimplement/HealthChain/docs/reference/pipeline/pipeline.md

 | **QAPipeline** [TODO] | `Document` | N/A | A Question Answering pipeline suitable for conversational AI applications | Developing a chatbot to answer patient queries about their medical records |
 | **ClassificationPipeline** [TODO] | `Tabular` | `FhirConnector` | A pipeline for machine learning classification tasks | Predicting patient readmission risk based on historical health data |

-To use a pipeline, compile it by running `.build()` on it.
-This will return a compiled pipeline that you can run on your data.

 Pipeline inputs and outputs are defined by the container type.

 ```python